 All payments must be made via PayPal through invoicing.
 This means that you can pay it with a credit or debit card; PayPal supports a large number of cards, including Visa, MasterCard, American Express, and Discover.

 You cannot get a refund for your down payment.
 If you must cancel your fursuit commission, we will discuss refunding payments given after the down payment.
 This will depend on how far I’ve gotten on the suit, and how easy it would be to resell what I have already completed.
-I will sell what I have finished to another customer, usually changing up the design so that it is not the same as the original concept.

 Nothing is too hard- however, the more complex the design is, the more expensive it gets.
 If what you have in mind seems like it may be difficult, please discuss it with me.
 Also bear in mind that these are FURsuits, which means that the character should have fur- but do note that many reptilian suits can be and are made from fur.
 If you have an idea that's really out there, please get in touch and we can work something out.
 I enjoy a challenge!